 The GPIO pins may also be used for ATX control through header J8 and temperature sensing through the CFA533's DOW header.
 By factory default, the GPIO output setting, function, and drive mode are set correctly to enable operation of the ATX and DOW functions.
 The GPIO output setting, function, and drive mode must be set to the correct values in order for the ATX and DOW functions to work.
 Improper use of this command can disable the ATX and DOW functions.
-The cfTest will work with this CFA533 module and may be used to easily check and reset the GPIO configuration to the default state so the ATX and DOW functions will work.
+The cFE533 display module and may be used to easily check and reset the GPIO configuration to the default state so the ATX and DOW functions will work.

-The GPIO configuration is one of the items stored by the command 4 (0x04); Store Current State as Boot State (Pg.
-36).
+The GPIO configuration is one of the items stored by the command 4 (0x04): Store Current State as Boot State (Pg.
+37).